 Reduced Lung Inflammation

-Smoking causes inflammation of the airway walls, leading to thickening and increased mucus production.
+Smoking causes inflammation of the airway walls, leading to thickening of these walls and increased mucus production.
 Inflammation is a key component of smoking-related lung diseases, such as chronic obstructive pulmonary disease, or COPD.
-Airway inflammation diminishes after quitting smoking.
-With that comes fewer lung infections and improvement in disease symptoms.
+After quitting smoking, airway inflammation diminishes, improving disease symptoms and leading to fewer lung infections.
 Additionally, when the airways return to a normal thickness, lung function improves as well.
-Oxygen taken in from the air can then more easily be moved to other parts of the body.
+This enables the oxygen the lungs take in from the air to be more easily be moved to other parts of the body.

 Improved Lung Function